victornns/orchestra/app/styles/sass/README.md

 * **Generic**: Very far reaching selectors.
 CSS resets where elements are selected directly and restting non-standard form behaviours.
 * **Base**: Default styling on elements without classes, such as typography (`h1`, `h2`, etc) and base elements (`html`, `body`).
 * **Objects**: Class-based selectors which define undecorated design patterns, for example media object known from OOCSS.
 * **Components**: Defined parts of the site (navigation, header, footer, carousel) selected with classes, using BEM where appropriate.
-If it's not obvious what each partial affects, add a comment in your main `.scss` file when it is imported.
-* **utilities**: Overrides, helpers, utilities and shame.
+* **utilities**: Overrides, helpers, utilities.
 The highest specificity and/or classes/properties that must always 'win', using the cascade to beat earlier properties.